Chart Color Schemes

 Health outcomes in Rossmoyne are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Rossmoyne shows below-average health outcomes, with common conditions slightly more prevalent across both younger and older age groups compared to average.
-Private health cover is very high at approximately 56% of the total population (~2,206 people), compared to 52.2% in Greater Perth.
+Rossmoyne shows below-average health outcomes, with common conditions more prevalent than average among both younger and older residents.
+Private health cover is high at approximately 56%, or about 2,362 people, compared to 52.4% in Greater Perth.

 Frequently Asked Questions - Health